Feb 2023

 It’s not that death is probable in one direction, it’s that it’s possible.
 If something is possible, a non-zero amount of the time that happens to someone if the sample size is big enough.
 I make thousands of decisions per day but I want to start knowing which one of these decisions could walk me through a door with a catastrophic failure scenario on the other side of it.

 So I wanted to go over a few examples from my life and try to analyse them at a high level for where exactly the mistake is and if there’s anything that can be learned from it.
+I’ve experienced a disproportionate amount of death in my life for someone that has lived in a first world country.
 Here are the examples I’ve seen and what I think are the lessons that can be taken away.
-This essay is going to get very dark and this is the part where you can stop reading if you’d like to avoid that.

 1. Always See a Doctor Immediately – Heads and Hearts are Fragile